mattbocosoft/presentation-cocoapods/searching-for-cocoapods.md

 ##CocoaPods Homepage
 The [CocoaPods homepage](https://cocoapods.org) offers a search field to look for CocoaPods by name, version, author, keywords, summary or dependencies.

+##Looking for Podspecs
+Keep an eye out for Podspecs in the root directory of libraries you would like to use.
+CocoaPods is fast becoming the standard method for Cocoa Dependency Management, so most popular libraries offer a Podspec.

 ##Other sources
 Additionally, there are some 3rd-party resources which can help you sift through the almost 12,000 CocoaPods currently available.